fizista/django-cassandra/README.rst

 Model objects:

-- change the primary key
+- change the primary key in object

 Tests
 =====